Latest Buzz...

 Because this stored energy is very cheap rooftop solar PV energy that would have to be exported for a low Feed-in-Tariff if it was not stored, there is no need, and little additional saving, in upgrading to a Hot Water Heat Pump System that costs around $5,500.

-The cost of a battery and a heat pump can be avoided with a much cheaper, and simpler appliance to store surplus solar PV electricity.
+The cost of a battery and a heat pump can be avoided with a much cheaper, and simpler appliance to store surplus solar PV electricity, and provide a return on the investment a lot faster.

 Home Energy Storage Module

-See for example "heatBoxx : Optimized & effective heat storage made to measure", an application using phase change materials such as soy wax to store thermal energy to provide hot water.
+See for example "heatBoxx : Optimized & effective heat storage made to measure", an application using phase change materials such as soy wax to store thermal energy that is used to preheat hot water before it enters your existing gas or electric hot water system.

 0 comments: